-1. Students smoking (on or off campus), possessing and/or using any tobacco products (e.g. cigarettes, snuff, cigars, pipe tobacco, chewing tobacco, and including E-cigarettes/vaporizers) are in violation of University policy.
+1. Students smoking (on or off campus), possessing and/or using any tobacco products (e.g., cigarettes, snuff, cigars, pipe tobacco, chewing tobacco or any nicotine products (eg., E-cigarettes/vaporizers) are in violation of university policy.

 3. Smoking (including E-cigarettes/vaporizers) is prohibited in any vehicle owned, leased, or operated by the University.

 4. The sale, distribution, or advertisement of tobacco products and E-cigarettes/vaporizers is prohibited on campus.